chandralek/dispatch/README.md

 **NOTE:-**

-This application need to connect to RabbitMQ, So it needs to
+This application need to connect to RabbitMQ, So it needs to connect to it.
+So